 ‘Trigger!’
 At first was I confused, but then realised he was indicating the waving tail.

 Triggerfish are, in my opinion, one of the most underrated fish to target on fly.
-If GTs are the bulldogs of the flats then triggers have to be the Jack Russell.
-Small, pugnacious, ideas far above their station and even GTs will steer clear of them in case they are damaged.
+If GTs are the Bulldogs of the flats then triggers have to be the Jack Russells.
+Small, pugnacious, with ideas far above their station, even GTs will steer clear of them in case they are damaged.
 They have no qualms about attacking much bigger fish and if you speak to any diver they are a fish that need to be respected, especially when protecting their territory or nests.
-This particular trigger was heading for the drop off rapidly and I knew if he hit the razor sharp coral there the game would be over in short order.
+This particular trigger was heading rapidly for the drop and I knew if he hit the razor sharp coral there the game would be over in short order.
 I leaned on him sideways applying pressure and finally managed to put a stop to the powerful run and bring him under control.
 Shortly afterwards I was cradling my first trigger, and what a weird looking fish it was!

 Next is the trade mark trigger in the dorsal that the fish can lock in place.
 This mechanism can make prying them out of coral holes particularly difficult.
-Although the colourings of each species are very different, on the flats it is their tails that make them so distinctive as they hunt.
+Although the colourings of each species are very different, it is their tails that makes them so distinctive on the flats as they hunt.
 The Titan has a large orange tail with a black band across it and a flat spade end.
-The Yellow Margin has a crescent shaped tail outlined with yellow and the Grey – grey.. although sometimes it looks like a small black flag.
+The yellow margin has a crescent shaped tail outlined with yellow, and the grey – grey.. although sometimes it looks like a small black flag.
 The Picasso is too small to tail and is normally found in very skinny coral areas.
 To find tailing triggers you need to be in the right depth of water.
 In most reef systems they feed actively in that short window as the tide starts to push allowing them access to the rich feeding grounds along the edges of the flats.
-They are particularly fond it seems of areas that have white holes and broken coral that they can hunt around but bolt into if they are alarmed, or the reef edge itself.
+They are particularly fond, it seems, of areas that have white holes and broken coral that they can hunt around but bolt into if they are alarmed, or the reef edge itself.
 The opportunity to fish tailing fish can therefore be short as they are harder to find once the water reaches a certain depth.
 On the whole they won’t make their way further up onto the flats like bonefish and permit, instead preferring to remain near the coral edges.
 This is by no means always the case and sometimes they will appear in odd places or chasing one another when encroaching on territory.

 Once you have spotted your tailing trigger what is the method of attack?
 To target triggerfish a 9# set up is the best, although in some instances you might get away with an 8#.
-The 9# is the perfect blend of lightness of presentation combined with the back bone to be able to apply pressure if the fish heads for the reef edge or a large coral head and you don’t fancy swimming to pry him free.
-Fly choices as always vary depending on the bottom you are fishing on, but normally my go to are shrimp patterns such as Itchy Triggers, EP spawning shrimps and small crabs such as Gumby crabs in deeper water.
+The 9# is the perfect blend of lightness of presentation combined with the backbone to be able to apply pressure if the fish heads for the reef edge or a large coral head and you don’t fancy swimming to pry him free.
+Fly choices vary depending on the bottom you are fishing on, but my normal go to are shrimp patterns such as itchy triggers, EP spawning shrimps and small crabs such as Gumby crabs in deeper water.
 They need to be fairly light to give a gentle presentation and a good hook is vital.
-The Itchy Trigger is tied on a thicker wire hook and survives well.
-Weed guards are essential due to the nature of where you are fishing and avoids much frustration.
-Leader wise 16 – 20 lbs tapered leaders of 12‘ in length ideally.
+The itchy trigger is tied on a thicker wire hook and survives well.
+Weed guards are essential due to the nature of where you are fishing and they help avoid much frustration.
+Leader wise 16 – 20lb tapered leaders of 12‘ in length ideally.
 9’ is a bit short, and 15’ can become tricky to manage with a shrimp, especially at close range.

 You must approach stealthily as triggerfish are alerted to your presence by crunching coral and pushing water from your legs.
 Tread as lightly as possible.
 It’s that fine line between being close enough for a comfortable and accurate shot, but far enough away that you won’t spook it.
-This really depends on your abilities like all flats fishing.
 Like permit, your first cast needs to be your best, so gauge the distance by casting in another direction before you cast at the triggerfish.
 Some days they seem very skittish, others totally emboldened.

 Once you are in position wait for the tail to come up before you make your cast.
 Not only will this give you an exact position, but also with its face buried in the flat the fish is less likely to become aware of your presence.
 You need to deliver the fly as close to its head as you dare and ahead of the direction it is facing.
 I know this sounds obvious, but when they are tailing they often roll around in the current and it can be very frustrating as they change direction just as you drop the fly.
 If the fish does not see the fly drop then wait until the fly has sunk and the tail goes down before giving a long slow strip.
 This is normally enough for him to see the escaping crustacean and come rushing over to hit it.
 As soon as it comes over and tails on the fly the fish is trying to eat it so you need to give a short sharp strip strike.
 The issue arises in trying to find a hook hold in that toothy mouth, so if you don’t go tight the fly will pop out.
 The big difference with a trigger and a bonefish or a permit is that a triggerfish will continue to try and eat the fly, where as other species will abort quite quickly.
 This prolonged game of cat and mouse can go on four or five times, sometime even to the rod tip which is why it is so exciting.

 Continue with the slow draw and as soon as you feel tension again give a short sharp strip to try and set the hook.
-You may find that if you are not hooking up the fish may have destroyed the hook on the first attack as they can completely mangle flies and even bite hooks in half.
+You might find that if you are not hooking up, the fish may have destroyed the hook on the first attack – they can completely mangle flies and even bite hooks in half.
 It is vital you don’t trout strike or this will pull the fly right away from the fish and leave it bewildered and suspicious.
 They do have an amazing ability to back pedal in the water, so even when you think you have hooked it solidly you might end up with the fly spat back at you as they use the hook as a tooth pick.
-I have had fish that have done this three times before finally a solid hook up is achieved.
+I have had fish do this three times before, finally, a solid hook up is achieved.

 So where should you go to hunt for triggerfish?
 The prime spots are Christmas Island and the Seychelles.
 Some of the triggers on Christmas Island are the size of footballs and I have been smoked good and proper on its expansive flats.
 You will find them on all the atolls of the Indian Ocean and most guides in that area are well versed in fishing for them.
 Some of the very best trigger fishing in the world is on the Nubian flats of Sudan.
 Here with a nearly non-existent tidal fluctuation you will find large triggers (some massive) tailing across the flats.
-Here they are the prime target where 10 shots in a session is not uncommon.
-You will also find Grey triggers on nearly all the reefs of the Caribbean which have gone largely overlooked except by a dedicated few in favour of bonefish and permit.
+They are prime targets here, and ten shots in a session is not uncommon.
+You will also find grey triggers on nearly all the reefs of the Caribbean which have gone largely overlooked, except by a dedicated few, in favour of bonefish and permit.
 There are also some colossal specimens on the ocean side flats of Los Roques in Venezuela and really good numbers in the southern Bahamas such as Crooked and Acklins Island.
 Here they can be targeted on white sand which makes it particularly exciting.

-For more information on triggerfish or going to the places you can target them please contact Peter McLeod or call our office on +44(0)1980 847 389.
+For more information on catching triggerfish on the fly or going to the places you can target them please contact Peter McLeod or call our office on +44(0)1980 847 389.